Yuji-github/Auto_Data_Analysis_Regression/README.md

 The model tests different regression models to find the optimal one.
 To obtain the best one, the model applies 4 different scalers, which include the standard scaler.
 Then, store the local best model to find a global best model to suggest it to users.

 ### After
 All results are saved in the local folder.
-If you want to check it again, please run the deompress.py file. main.py -I demo.csv  <- analysis the dataset
+If you want to check it again, please run the deompress.py file.<br>
+main.py -I demo.csv  <- analysis the dataset<br>
-deompress.py -F demo.7z <- show the result again
+deompress.py -F demo.7z <- show the result again<br>

 ## 4. Future Study
 This model suggests one of the best models.
 However, the best model would be different when you use different data preprocessing and analysis.